SasanTV/Entropy-Prioritization/README.md

 # Entropy-Prioritization

-This repository contains data and codes for the below paper:
+This repository contains the data and codes for the below paper:

 Tavakkol, Sasan, Hien To, Seon Ho Kim, Patrick Lynett, and Cyrus Shahabi.
 "An Entropy-based Framework for Efficient Post-disaster Assessment Based on Crowdsourced Data."

 Niether the data, nor the codes may not be the final versions used in the paper.
-Following disclaime, borrowed from GNU, applies to this repository:
+Following disclaimer, borrowed from GNU, applies to this repository:

 Disclaimer of Warranty.